iti-ict/wakamiti/installation.md

 ## Linux

-Since the current packages are not yet deployed to a public Maven repository, the best option is to build and install the Kukumo packages locally:
+Since the current packages are not yet deployed to a public Maven repository, the best option is to build and install the Wakamiti packages locally:

 1. Clone the whole repository:
 ```